Dev-By-Hammed/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 8-print_diagsums.c:	it Print out the sum of the two diagonals of a square matrix of integers

-9-set_string.c:	       it  Set the value of a pointer to a character
+100-set_string.c:	it  Set the value of a pointer to a character

-101-crackme_password.c: it Contain the password for the crackme2 executable file